 Carpenter, Malcolm Scott (1925–2013)

-One of the Mercury Seven astronauts.
+Scott Carpenter was one of the Mercury Seven astronauts.

 Scott Carpenter was the backup pilot for America's first manned orbital

 spaceflight and became the second American to go into orbit when, on May

 24, 1962, he piloted his Aurora 7 capsule three times around the world.

 Subsequently, while on leave of absence from NASA, he became an aquanaut